Instrumentation amplifier

-An instrumentation amplifier (sometimes shorthanded as in-amp or InAmp) is a type of differential amplifier that has been outfitted with input buffer amplifiers, which eliminate the need for input impedance matching and thus make the amplifier particularly suitable for use in measurement and test equipment.
+An instrumentation amplifier (sometimes shorthanded as in-amp or InAmp) is a precision differential amplifier that has been outfitted with input buffer amplifiers, which eliminate the need for input impedance matching and thus make the amplifier particularly suitable for use in measurement and test equipment.
 Additional characteristics include very low DC offset, low drift, low noise, very high open-loop gain, very high common-mode rejection ratio, and very high input impedances.
 Instrumentation amplifiers are used where great accuracy and stability of the circuit both short- and long-term are required.

 Although the instrumentation amplifier is usually shown schematically identical to a standard operational amplifier (op-amp), the electronic instrumentation amplifier is almost always internally composed of 3 op-amps.
 These are arranged so that there is one op-amp to buffer each input (+, −), and one to produce the desired output with adequate impedance matching for the function.

+While the instrumentation amplifier is optimized for the task of precise amplification of high-impedance voltage signals, this design choice comes at the cost of flexibility: the instrumentation amplifier is thus not intended to perform integration, differentiation, rectification, or any other non-voltage-gain function, which are best left to op-amps.